warlock-labs/noether/README.md

 ## Roadmap

-Future plans for Noether include:
+Future plans for Nœther include:

 - Implementing more advanced algebraic structures (e.g., Lattices, Boolean Algebras)
 - Adding support for infinite fields and their operations